-He made a tuxedo out of tape — and it could get this SC teen a $10,000 scholarship
+He made a tuxedo out of tape — and it got this SC teen a $10,000 scholarship

 One South Carolina teenager is looking to stick around at college with some extra money to spend on his tuition.

-Simpsonville native Charlie Hyman has entered a unique competition, and if he wins an online poll, he'll receive a $10,000 scholarship.
+Simpsonville native Charlie Hyman has entered a unique competition, which he won and will receive a $10,000 scholarship.

+"Charlie impressed voters across the country with his funky and ferocious ensemble," said Rose Dolan, who is part of the public relations firm promoting the contest.

-The recent graduate of Mauldin High School and the Fine Arts Center said he is looking for help paying for his tuition at the University of Texas.
+The recent graduate of Mauldin High School and the Fine Arts Center is getting help paying for his tuition at the University of Texas where he will study studio art.

 What better way to raise money for college than to put his artistic skills on display?
 That's what Hyman did.